I was part of a brawl on Twitter the other night. You know the kind — over the details and relative value of different market research methodologies.

 Claim 2: Focus groups only provide a few minutes for each participant to talk – and that’s bad (apparently).
 Uh.
 Err.
 I thought we wanted to learn important things from research.
 Guess I’ve been working too hard — my career would have been SOOOO much easier buying minutes with customers in the Costco size.
 Sigh.
 Two more thoughts:

-- The QUALITY of the minutes is of ultimate importance and there are few studies which get at this issue — because it’s exceptionally hard to build a metric for the quality of ideas learned or the value of the insights we take away.
+- The QUALITY of the minutes is of ultimate importance and very few studies attempt to look at this issue because it’s exceptionally hard to quantify the quality of ideas learned or the value of the insights we take away.

 - Quality is also critical in ethnographic work.
 For example, I find 90% of the minutes spent in ethnological research are “wasted” according to these terms.
 They aren’t “wasted” when you realize that the 90% is required to get a valuable 10%.